openrndr/openrndr-template/README.md

 To create runnable jars for a platform different from the platform you use to build one uses `./gradlew jar --PtargetPlatform=<platform>`.
 The supported platforms are `windows`, `macos`, `linux-x64` and `linux-arm64`.

+## Updating OPENRNDR, ORX and other dependencies

+The openrndr-template depends on various packages including the core [openrndr](https://github.com/openrndr/openrndr/) and the [orx](https://github.com/openrndr/orx/) extensions.

+The version numbers of these dependencies are specified in the [libs.versions.toml](https://github.com/openrndr/openrndr-template/blob/master/gradle/libs.versions.toml) file.
+If you want to learn about file format visit the [Gradle documentation](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml) website.

+Newer versions of OPENRNDR and ORX bring useful features and bug fixes.
+In the Maven repository you can find a list with [openrndr versions](https://mvnrepository.com/artifact/org.openrndr/openrndr-application) and [orx versions](https://mvnrepository.com/artifact/org.openrndr.extra/orx-noise).
+To use the most recent versions copy the version numbers at the top of those lists into the toml file, for example:

+    openrndr = "0.4.3-alpha3"
+    orx = "0.4.3-alpha3"

+You can add other dependencies you project may need to the [build.gradle.kts](https://github.com/openrndr/openrndr-template/blob/16eb227741de1a4062a6e19c7c2b3761a62d4602/build.gradle.kts#L102) file.

+Remember to reload the Gradle configuration after changing any dependencies.

 ## Run other Kotlin programs from the command line

 By default `./gradlew run` runs a program called `TemplateProgram.kt` but a different one can be provided as an argument: